majac91/Epic-React-notes/README.md

 # Epic React

- My learnings from the React Fundamentals module of the <link href='https://epicreact.dev/'>Epic React</link> course, by Kent C. Dodds.
+ My learnings from the React Fundamentals module of the <a href='https://epicreact.dev/'>Epic React</a> course, by Kent C. Dodds.